 “was surprised to learn Kate was not looking for clerical work, but was actually answering an advertisement for detectives he had placed in a Chicago newspaper.
 At the time, such a concept was almost unheard of.
 Pinkerton said “It is not the custom to employ women detectives!”
 Kate argued her point of view eloquently – pointing out that woman could be “most useful in worming out secrets in many places which would be impossible for a male detective.”
 A Woman would be able to befriend the wives and girlfriends of suspected criminals and gain their confidence.
 Men become braggarts when they are around women who encourage them to boast.
 Kate also noted, Women have an eye for detail and are excellent observers.” – Wikipedia

 Although the private investigation profession has been marked as a man’s profession in the past, that image is beginning to change.
 The number of women in the field is being to rise rapidly.
-At Inter-State Investigative Services in Tucson, Arizona, there are now three licensed female investigators.
+At Inter-State Investigative Services in Tucson & Phoenix, Arizona, there are now three licensed female investigators.

 What was once considered a criticism of women is an attribute in the investigative realm.
 Women who are described as “nosey” in actuality may just have a “nose” for facts or details.
 Many women do an exceptional job researching computer data, reviewing court documents and gathering data in general.